 What are sustainable growing methods and why use them?

-Pesticides and oil-based chemical fertilisers, highlighted above, are produced with high carbon emissions and can be expensive to buy.
+Pesticides and oil-based chemical fertilisers are produced with high carbon emissions and can be expensive to purchase.
 Real Food Wythenshawe encourages organic methods of growing.
-These are inexpensive, easy to apply to any scale of growing and help to build rich soil.
-As a result healthy edible plants are produced in a thriving environment, free from chemicals and pollution and populated with essential pollinating insects, such as bees.
+Fertiliser is easy to produce from plants such as nettles and comfrey and the cost is free!
+Simple to apply when watering, for any scale of growing and will help to build rich soil structures.

 Garden Organic also has lots of advice on how to start growing your own fruit and vegetables.